 What are the benefits of signing contracts electronically?

-There are three major benefits gained by using electronic signatures.
+There are three major benefits gained by signing contracts electronically.
 These are:

 - Faster time to signature